What You Need to Know About Hazard Insurance

 Unfortunately, this is not possible.
 Hazard insurance and homeowners insurance may be categorized differently, but they don’t really exist without one another.
 When your mortgage lender tells you to buy hazard coverage, what they are really saying is, “Buy a homeowners insurance policy so that you can protect this dwelling that we are funding.”
 They don’t care about the other provisions or optional features of your policy; they just want to ensure that the hazard coverage part is in place and paid.

 The cost of hazard insurance will vary based on your location, the provider you choose, and the specifics of your home.
 As a general rule of thumb, the annual cost of hazard insurance is around 0.20-0.35% of the purchase price of your home.

 So, if you live in a lower-cost homeowners insurance state, like Oregon, you might find that a policy on a $200,000 home could cost you $400 for 12 months.
 In a state like Florida, though — where hazards abound and insurance premiums respond accordingly — you might pay closer to $700 for that same year.

 Of course, these are only estimates, and the actual hazard portion of your homeowners premium will vary.
 Our licensed insurance agents will help you get the most affordable home insurance quotes with enough hazard insurance coverage.

 Do I Need Hazard Insurance If I Pay Cash for My Home?

 Some people only purchase insurance coverage if they are forced to do so (think liability coverage for drivers, or health insurance mandates).
 So, if you pay cash for your home and don’t have a mortgage lender requiring you to buy hazard coverage, should you really bother with buying pricey coverage?

-If you want to make sure you’re getting the best deal on the home and auto insurance coverage you need, Gabi can help find the lowest cost option in minutes!
+If you want to make sure you’re getting the best deal on home and auto insurance, Gabi can help find the lowest cost option from the best insurance companies in minutes!